 So here’s my most recent attempt at an all-encompassing visualization for the 2016 election:

 This might look like a little bit like an abstract painting, but I promise it’s informative.
 Each color category represents the entire electorate broken up into subgroups by age, housing density, education, gender, race, and state.
 The size of the bubble represents the population of the group, and the coordinate position represents the margin and turnout.
-The tail of each bubble represents the change from the weighted average (60/30/10) of the 2012, 2008, and 2004 elections.
+The tail of each bubble represents the change from the 2012 presidential election.

 If you want to find out what changed this election, just find the large bubbles with the long tails.
 And to find the crucial states in the electoral college, find the bubbles that just crossed over the y-axis.
-Note that this visualization is interactive so you can zoom in and mouseover for labels.
+Note: this visualization is interactive so you can zoom in for more detail, and filter categories using the legend.

 So the older age groups, males, high school graduates, and very low density areas all shifted rightwards in 2016.
 At the same time, turnout dropped substantially among the Non-Hispanic Black populations.
 These changes were enough to bring crucial states like WI, PA and MI just across the threshold into Republican territory.
 No new insights here, but I think it’s interesting to have a single graphic that communicates it all.